Partial Submissions

 Surveys and Feedback

-Track partial survey submissions to identify where participants lose interest.
+Track incomplete surveys to see where users lose interest.
 This insight helps you refine your surveys, making them more engaging and improving overall response rates for better feedback.

 an illustration of partial submission